salmanfarooq715/DecodeLabs_Task2/README.md

 ## Description

-A Java-based Student Grade Calculator developed with a Graphical User Interface (GUI).
+A Java based Student Grade Calculator developed with a Graphical User Interface (GUI).
 The application allows users to enter student details, subjects, and obtained marks.
 It automatically calculates the total marks, percentage, and final grade while displaying the results in a simple and interactive interface.

 This project was developed as part of the **DecodeLabs Internship Program** to demonstrate Java programming, GUI development, user input handling, and grade calculation logic.